 Places to eat during your weekend in Toronto

 Karine’s – Karine’s offers casual, healthy, home-style breakfasts in a slightly hard-to-find location.
 You’ll find it tucked away in a food court at Village by the Grange.
-Plenty of vegetarian and vegan options available.
+Plenty of vegetarian and vegan options are available.

 Byblos – We rolled out of Byblos after eating way too much of their delicious Middle Eastern food.
 Ensure you make a reservation, it’s a popular joint.